OpreaStef97/React-E-COM-App/readme.md

     - a complete email system
     - a subscription system for premium users

-* The app is optimized for Desktop support, but it is also mobile friendly
+* The app is optimized for Desktop support

-# Live at:
+## Live at:

 - url: